Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: A GENERAL SAMPLE-COMPRESSION BOUND

-\end{restatable} Instead of using the $\kl$ divergence, by choosing the linear function $\Delta_{\lambda}(q,p) = \lambda (p-q)$, we can extend this sample compression framework to unbounded losses, such as sub-Gaussian losses \citep{Kahane1960}, under the assumption that $\Ecal_{\Delta_{\lambda}}$ is bounded.
+\end{restatable} Both \cref{corr:catoni} and \cref{corr:kl_bound} hold for losses bounded in $[0,1]$.
+Using the linear function $\Delta_{\lambda}(q,p) = \lambda (p-q)$, we can extend this sample compression framework to unbounded losses provided that $\Ecal_{\Delta_{\lambda}}$ is bounded.
+As an example, we present a result for sub-Gaussian losses \citep{Kahane1960}.